pswarren-sudo/google-data-analytics_capstone-project_bellabeats/README.md

 - At the time of beginning this project (2022-10-31), my knowledge and understanding of the R programming language is extremely rudimentary.
 For this reason, I will be doing this project in the R programming language for the entirety of the project even when I would otherwise use alternative tools.

-- I will being writing this document as if I were preparing it for my team for feedback as well as an account of my analysis for replication purposes.

 #### The Senario.